Here are all the winners from the Oscars 2024 – rolling list

 To Kill a Tiger

-20 Days in Mariupol
+20 Days in Mariupol – winner

 Best Original Score